dbredvick/dbredvick/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Drew.
-I work in tech and bootstrap products on the side to earn my financial freedom.
-I'm interested in tech that enables solo-founders.
-Right now that includes:
+I'm bootstrapping products as a solo-founder (currently [plzdm.me](https://plzdm.me)).
+At the moment I'm building with:

 - Amplify
 - Next.js